StarRocks/starrocks/docs/table_design/table_types/aggregate_table.md

 The data querying and ingestion in the preceding scenarios have the following characteristics:

-- Most queries are aggregate queries, such as SUM, COUNT, and MAX.
+- Most queries are aggregate queries, such as SUM, MAX, and MIN.
 - Raw detailed data does not need to be retrieved.
 - Historical data is not frequently updated.
 Only new data is appended.